il3ven/blogmaker/README.md

 # Blogmaker

-This is an ultra-simple self-hosted blog publishing solution.
+This is an ultra-simple blog publishing solution.
+It is configured to be hosted on GitHub and be automatically built using GitHub actions.

-### Dependencies
+### Dependencies for local development

 * pandoc
-* rsync
+* rsync (Only needed if you plan to publish the blog on your server)

 ### How to use